The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 There are three ways out of this situation:

-• check and make sure that the use of the boot disk in Bios is adequate;
+• check and make sure that the boot disk is used in Bios;

-• Troubleshoot "bootmgr is missing" issue using the command line.
+• Troubleshooting the “bootmgr is missing” problem using the command line.

-Do this step if your computer has at least two hard drives installed.
+Take this step if you have at least two hard drives installed on your computer.
 We are talking about physical hard drives, and not about partitions C, D, E, etc. If you have only one hard drive installed on your computer, then feel free to proceed to the second method of solving the problem.
 But be that as it may, remove any storage media (flash drives, external hard drives) from the computer.
 Then restart your PC.

-Sometimes a problem arises when, quite randomly, in bios settings the wrong disk is located.
-It is necessary to double-check which disk is selected.
-If wrong, then try to replace it with a proper disk, make it active.
+Sometimes a problem arises when completely randomly in Bios settings The wrong disk is located.
+It is necessary to double-check which disk is being selected.
+If it is incorrect, then try to replace it with the correct disk and make it active.
 Then restart your computer.

-The positive thing is that Microsoft has developed a specific recovery environment that allows you to fix many problems with the operating system, including the bootmgr is missing error.
+The positive thing is that Microsoft has developed a specific recovery environment that makes it possible to eliminate many problems with the operating system, including the bootmgr is missing error.
 In order to launch it, you should constantly press “F8” until the notification appears until you see the corresponding menu.

-If this does not happen, you need to find a recovery disk or a flash drive with an up-to-date Windows versions.
+If this does not happen, you need to find a recovery disk or flash drive that is current Windows versions.
 Download from your existing device.
-When the notification appears: "Press any key to boot from CD or DVD", enter any key.
-If this is not done, the download will start to replay from the HDD, which will again lead to the bootmgr is missing error.
-Without completing the installation, at the bottom of the page, select the "System Restore" query.
+When the notification appears: “Press any key to boot from CD or DVD,” enter a key.
+If you do not do this, the download will begin to be replayed from the hard drive, which will again lead to the bootmgr is missing error.
+Without completing the installation, select the “System Restore” request at the bottom of the page.

-Following this, the recovery utility will perform a diagnostic test on the hard drive and begin automatic search possible problems.
-You must then accept the troubleshooting and restart your computer.
+Following this, the recovery utility will perform a diagnostic examination of the hard drive and begin automatic search possible problems.
+Then you need to accept the troubleshooting and restart your computer.

-If after the work done, you did not see any qualitative changes, then you need to resort to reloading from the installation flash drive, select "System Restore".
+If after the work done, you do not see any qualitative changes, then you need to resort to re-booting from the installation flash drive, select “System Restore”.
 When a list of available operating systems appears, select the one you want installed Windows and click Next.

 Click on “Startup Repair”.

-When a successful Windows startup, then this will mean that the problem "bootmgr is missing" is solved.
+When will the successful Windows startup, then this will mean that the “bootmgr is missing” problem is solved.

 Troubleshooting using the command line

 During the installation process of Windows 7, a specific hidden 100 MB block is created, which is reserved by the operating system.
-In loaded Windows 7, it is not denoted by a letter (like other drives C or D, E or F).
-Despite this, the partition you create is very important because it contains a miniature program that is responsible for booting the system, containing bootmgr.
-When there is a problem with this file or when it disappears, a known error is generated.
-Therefore, it needs to be restored.
-This can be done by dropping it from the installation device.
+In loaded Windows 7, it is not designated by a letter (like other drives C or D, E or F).
+Despite this, the partition you create is very important because it contains a miniature program responsible for booting the system, containing bootmgr.
+When problems occur with this file or when it disappears, a known error is generated.
+Therefore it is necessary to restore it.
+This can be done by transferring it from the installation device.

-It is possible to take a similar step through the command line.
-Simply put, the black window you recently launched.
-First, take a close look at the disks and find out from where and where you will have to transfer an important file.
-After all, the letter names of disks can be different on different devices.
+It is possible to perform a similar step via the command line.
+Simply put, a black window you recently launched.
+First, take a close look at the drives and find out where and where you will need to transfer an important file.
+After all, the letter names of the drives may be different on different devices.

 • enter: diskpart;